rockbenben/docs-imgprompt/docs/en/guide/desktop.md

 In addition to the web version, you can also download the latest desktop client from the [GitHub Release](https://github.com/rockbenben/img-prompt/releases/latest), which supports **Windows**, **MacOS**, and **Linux**.
 Please select the appropriate file for your operating system:

+Use the desktop build if you want a native window, easier OS-level shortcuts, and a focused workflow without browser tabs.

 - **Windows**: For Windows systems, choose either the `.exe` or `.msi` file.
 - **Mac (Intel version)**: For Macs with Intel processors, choose either the `.dmg` or `.app.tar.gz` file.
 - **Mac (Apple Silicon version, e.g. M1/M2)**: For Macs with Apple Silicon (M1/M2), choose the `aarch64.dmg` or `aarch64.app.tar.gz` file.